Groups, Orders, and Dynamics: The Space of Left-Orders

 So far we have seen two different ways to show that $\mathcal{LO}(\mathbb{F}_2)$ is a Cantor set.
-A natural problem that arises is whether these can be pursued or combined to obtain finer information of this space for different metrics of geometric origin.
-For instance, what is the Hausdorff dimension of this space ?
-In order to solve this question one would need explicit estimates on the speed of approximation of a given left-order.
+A natural problem that arises is whether these can be pursued or combined to obtain finer information of this space in geometric terms.
+The following question seems to be fundamental in this regard.
+In order to solve it, one would need explicit estimates on the speed of approximation of a given left-order.